webrasa/terrenos-frontend/README.md

 npm run build-prod
 ```

 Now, your frontend is ready to be deployed.
 All generated files are located at `out` folder and you can deploy these files to any hosting services.
-You should be able to deploy on Vercel, Netlify or Amplify Hosting without any issue (more detailed guide will be provided or contact if you need any helps).
+You should be able to deploy on Vercel, Netlify or Amplify Hosting without any issue.
+If you choose to host on AWS, you can read the previous section on how to deploy on Amplify Hosting.
 With all modern static hosting, you can setup an automated preview of every commit.

 ### VSCode information (optional)